zys5945/PythonLiveCoding/README.md

 It takes into consideration of things such as multiline string ''' and """, line continuation character \\, or tokens such () [] {} that spans multiple lines.

-Selected source code is then passed into python interpreter, which executes the code against the correct globals, observes changes to the globals and reassign things if necessary.
+Selected source code is then passed into the python interpreter, which executes the code against the correct globals, observes changes to the globals and reassigns things if necessary.

 ## Caveats